ptabasso2/springtest4/README.md

 ### Adding a new thread

 This step will involve creating a new thread from within one of the two other methods.
-Let's say `doSomeOtherStuff()`
+In our example we will choose `doSomeOtherStuff()`
 We will add an anonymous Thread whose sole purpose will be to call the newly created method for which a new span will be generated.
-We will then have to decide which parent span will get assigned to that span.
+We have to decide which parent span will get assigned to that span.
 In order to do so we will modify `doSomeOtherStuff()` as follows:

 **_Before_**